Colour outside the lines

 To terminate conversations with people who make you feel put down and humiliated

-To NOT be responsible for others behaviour, actions, feelings and problems
+To NOT be responsible for others behaviour,

 To make mistakes and not have to be perfect